BharathPalanivelu/WatsonAssistant_Webchat_SalesforceServiceDesk_LiveAgent/README.md

 - Paste both the chat deployment code and chat button code into an empty html file (text/html editor) use an existing website and embed
 - Edit the following from the file:  change from <!-- Online Chat Content --> to <"ONLINE"> and <!-- Offline Chat Content --> to <"ONLINE">
+- Tip: If you are on a mac and want to use textedit, go to format and change to make plain text save it as txt then rename to html for it to display as webpage
+- Tip: The agent(user) must set themselves from offline to  "available" in order to receive chats on service console and chat to be available to the external customer

 ### Part 3 - Watson Assistant Web Chat setup into your website